Skip to main content

 Click Record

-Choose your screen or window to capture.
-ScreenBuddy automatically captures system audio along with your screen.
-Your microphone is also captured simultaneously.
+Select your screen or a specific window to capture.
+ScreenBuddy captures system audio along with your screen automatically.
+If you have a microphone connected, toggle it on to capture your voice simultaneously.

 3

-Start Spotify, open a YouTube video, join a Discord call, or play any app that produces sound.
-ScreenBuddy captures it all in real time.
+Start Spotify, open a YouTube video, join a Discord or Zoom call, load a game -- any app producing sound.
+ScreenBuddy captures all system audio in real time alongside the screen recording.
+No routing configuration needed.

 4

-Stop the recording and open it in ScreenBuddy's built-in editor.
-Trim silence, add auto-zoom effects on clicks, apply gradient backgrounds, and add annotations.
+Stop recording and open the file in the built-in editor.
+Trim dead air from the beginning and end, add auto-zoom effects on mouse clicks (1.25x to 5x magnification), apply one of 18 gradient backgrounds, or add text annotations.
+All editing happens locally on your Mac.

 5